 Once you’ve finished updating the app, try running Instagram again.

-6. Uninstall and reinstall Instagram
+6. Uninstall and Reinstall Instagram

 If the problem is caused by a bug, you can fix Instagram by uninstalling and reinstalling the Instagram app.
 To do this:

-1. Open “Settings -> Apps & Notifications.”
+1. Open “Settings -> Apps & notifications.”

-3. Tap Uninstall and then go back to Google Play Store and reinstall the latest version of Instagram.
+4. Simply tap on Uninstall, then go back to Google Play Store and reinstall the latest version of Instagram.
 Sign in again and see if it works.

 Like most other apps, Instagram also has a set of error messages and known issues, and this list is regularly updated so that users can find possible solutions to their daily issues with the app.